 The Matchday programme is just one of many traditions associated with football in England but there is talk afoot that they could become a thing of the past.

 Many clubs in the EFL want to scrap programmes due cost and effort that is required to produce them.
+They could look a sponsorship or betting offers to help with the costings like this mansionbet offer online.
+Obviously, other routes would be available.

 The English Football League plan to vote at their AGM in June and should the vote to scrap them come out on top then they could be abolished in time for the new season.